technologiestiftung/gpt-index-poc/README.md

 ## Setup

 1. Install [poetry][poetry]
-2. install direnv `brew install direnv`
+2. install `direnv` with this command: `brew install direnv` and set it up do work with your shell
 3. Copy `.envrc.example` to `.envrc` and set the environment variables
 4. Get an openAI API key and set it as an environment variable `OPENAI_API_KEY` in `.envrc`
 5. Create new Notion [integration][notion-integrations]